kokspflanze/PServerCMS/README.md

 - xsolla default link => `/payment-api/xsolla.html`

 Please check the config with the key `payment-api` to setup the secret-keys, ban-time and more.

+Also check the PaymentAPI extension for more information https://github.com/kokspflanze/PaymentAPI

 ## Problems or improvements